 Middle Eastern Stuffed Dates

-- Slice the dates open long ways, leaving one side still connected and removing the pits.
+- Slice the dates open long ways, leaving one side still connected.
+Remove the pits.

 - Slice the brie into 12 one-inch slices and place inside of the opened date, followed by a nut.